floweredscarf/su25/labs/lab04/index.md

 You can click on **`blue text`**{: .blue} to navigate to that file and line.

+Right now, the test error message is telling us `Cannot invoke "String.equals(Object)" because "password" is null`.
+When going to the `phase0` method in `Bomb.java`, we see that the expected input should be of type `String`.
+Try changing `null` into any `String`, allowing our code to bypass this particular error because "password" is no longer null.
+Once you've done this, when you run the test file, you should now see "Phase 0 went BOOM!"
+Upon finding the right password (i.e. the right `String`), Phase 0 should pass without going boom.

 ### `Bomb` Introduction (Phase 0)

 {: .info}